reececomo/pixijs-actions/README.md

 mySprite.run(moveAction);
 mySprite.speed = 2.0;
 // mySprite is running at 2x speed!
-// The entire action should now take 2.5 seconds.
+// The entire action should now take ~2.5 seconds.

-mySprite.parent.speed = 1 / 4;
+mySprite.parent!.speed = 1 / 4;
 // Now we've slowed down mySprite's parent.
-// The entire action should now take 10 seconds.
+// The entire action will now take ~10 seconds.
 ```

 > Note: Since actions are designed to be stateless, the `speed` property is captured when the action runs.
-Any changes to `speed` or `timingMode` will not affect animations that have already been run.
+Any changes to `speed` or `timingMode` on the action object will not affect actions that have already been run.

 ## Creating Custom Actions

 Beyond combining chaining actions like `sequence()`, `group()`, `repeat()` and `repeatForever()`, you can provide code that implements your own action.

-### Action.customAction()
+### Custom Action (Basic)

 You can use the built-in `Action.customAction(duration, stepHandler)` to provide custom actions: